tangentyh/notes-of-tan/docs/HTTP.md

 1. request methods
    - has body or not
    - safe — does not alter the state of server, implies idempotent; `GET`, `HEAD`, or `OPTIONS`
-   - idempotent — an identical request can be made once or several times in a row with the same effect while leaving the server in the same state; safe methods and `PUT`, `DELETE`
+   - idempotent — an identical request can be made once or several times in a row with the same effect while leaving the server in the same state; safe methods and `PUT`, `DELETE`, conditionally `PATCH`
    - cacheable — a cacheable response is an HTTP response that can be cached; `GET`, `HEAD`, more in rare cases
      - controlled by response header `Cache-Control`
      - cacheable status code — 200, 203, 204, 206, 300, 301, 404, 405, 410, 414, and 501

 1. `GET` — requests a representation of the specified resource
-   - traits — request hash no body, response has body, safe, idempotent, cacheable, allowed in forms
+   - traits — request has no body, response has body, safe, idempotent, cacheable, allowed in forms

 1. `HEAD` — requests the headers that would be returned if `GET`
    - traits — no body, no body, safe, idempotent, cacheable, not in forms